 - obtained within the last three years from the date of submitting your application to the OINP

 - in one or more of the occupations that you identified in your Express Entry profile

 - in Canada while maintaining legal status in Canada

-- work you’ve done must add up to one year – it does not have to be one year of continuous work
+- the work you’ve done must add up to one year – it does not have to be one year of continuous work

 Please note: Paid work experience gained while studying full-time at a post-secondary institution (for example, on a co-op work term) and self-employment are not eligible under the CEC.

 - your work experience must have been obtained over a period of at least one year – work experience totaling 1,560 hours obtained in less than one year period does not qualify

 - full-time work experience means working in a job with at least 30 hours of paid work in a week that amounts to at least 1,560 hours of paid work in one year

 - part-time equivalent work experience means:

 - working in one job for at least 15 hours per week, for two years that amounts to at least 1,560 hours in that two-year period, or